vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

     console.log("Find the emp age type :" + empDetailType["empAge"]);
 How To Achieve Inheritance in JavaScript?
-In the JavaScript, we can implement the inheritance using the some alternative ways and we cannot define a class keyword but we create a constructor function and using new keyword achieves it.

 The some alternative ways as given below –
 * Pseudo classical inheritance